fershad/fershad.com/src/writing/making-this-website-grid-aware.md

 ## Stepping through a web page request

-This next sections goes into more detail about what goes on *inside* the Cloudflare Worker ("CDN Edge Function" in the diagram above) when someone visits a page on this website.
-The explanations below provide extra context, but you can also [step through source code](https://github.com/fershad/fershad.com/blob/main/workers/grid-aware/src/index.js), or [follow a simplified flowchart](#a-visual-walkthrough) if you find those easier.
+This next section goes into more detail about what goes on *inside* the Cloudflare Worker ("CDN Edge Function" in the diagram above) when someone visits a page on this website.
+The explanations below provide extra context, but you can also [step through the source code](https://github.com/fershad/fershad.com/blob/main/workers/grid-aware/src/index.js), or [follow a simplified flowchart](#a-visual-walkthrough) if you find those easier.

 ### A Cloudflare Worker intercepts that request